wazuh/wazuh-documentation/source/amazon/installation.rst

     :align: center
     :width: 100%

-3. Provide a name for the new S3 bucket that will be used to store the CloudTrail logs (reemember the name you provide here, you’ll need to reference it during plugin setup):
+3. Provide a name for the new S3 bucket that will be used to store the CloudTrail logs (remember the name you provide here, you’ll need to reference it during plugin setup):

 .. thumbnail:: ../images/aws/aws-cloudtrail-3.png
     :align: center